Event Details

 Climate and Energy are a top priority for Executive Ronayne and under his leadership, Cuyahoga County is tackling climate issues, advancing sustainable energy solutions, and stewarding our region’s freshwater resources.
 His initiatives emphasize a commitment to environmental responsibility, striving to create resilient communities for both present and future generations.
 Under his leadership, the County has added nearly 9,500 MWh of new, renewable energy to the local electricity grid, planted more than 14,000 trees where they are needed most and created greenhouse gas inventories for all 59 jurisdictions within Cuyahoga County to help spur local climate action.
 In addition to founding the Fresh Water Institute, Chris serves as the inaugural Chair of the National Association Great Lakes Regional Forum which convenes county leaders to advance shared water protection and economic development priorities.

-School Districts and Colleges/Universities Caucus
+School District and College/University Caucus

-Special Districts & Authorities Caucus
+Special District & Authority Caucus

 TMACOG is a council of governments with members across the region, including cities, counties, villages, townships, schools, and special districts.